laurynas-biveinis/dotfiles/README.md

 There is also some system-specific setup over at [darwin.el](https://github.com/laurynas-biveinis/dotfiles/blob/master/emacs/.emacs.d/darwin.el).

+I am not using literate configuration, which seems to be very popular among Org users at least..
+Maybe I should.

 ### Configured packages

 I always prefer a melpa-stable version, if available and not broken.